Hosseinzlf/LLMs_question_answer_project/README.md

 ## 📁 Usage

 ### 1. **Prepare FAQ Data:**
-- Place your FAQ CSV (e.g., `codebasics_faqs.csv`) in the project folder.
+- Place your FAQ CSV in the project folder.
 - The CSV should contain at least a `prompt` column (questions) and a `response` column (answers).

 ### 2. **Build Vector Database**

-Run (optional, only if you add/update the CSV):
+Run:
 ```bash
 python main.py
 ```